 Is the Messiah a person or a process of redemption?

-In my forthcoming book on Bob Dylan’s gnostic theology, God Knows Everything Is Broken, I argue that the Hibbing bard fell prey to the allure of messianic personhood one night in a Tucson hotel room, as he described his own experience: “I felt my whole body tremble.
+In my book on Bob Dylan’s gnostic theology, God Knows Everything Is Broken, I argue that the Hibbing bard fell prey to the allure of messianic personhood one night in a Tucson hotel room, as he described his own experience: “I felt my whole body tremble.
 The glory of the Lord knocked me down and picked me up.”
 Months later, Dylan again found himself alone in empty arena sound-checks.
 Through these solitary communions, he worked up a new song, “Slow Train,” which served, amid larger questions with ineffable answers, as his own journey through a messianic process.